GSA/digitalgov.gov/content/posts/2013/11/2013-11-14-ideation-challenges.md

   </p>

   <p>
     <a href="http://challenge.sites.usa.gov/">GSA Ideation Platform</a><br /> This is a no-cost, online tool for federal agencies to run ideation crowdsourcing competitions.
 The Challenge.gov team built this ideation tool on the <a href="https://sites.usa.gov/">sites.usa.gov platform</a> and launched it in February 2014.
-Watch the on-demand webinar to learn <a href="{{< link "2014-03-11-crowdsource-ideas-with-new-competition-platform.md" >}}">how to</a> use <a href="http://challenge.sites.usa.gov/">Challenge.sites.usa.gov</a>.
+Watch the on-demand webinar to learn <a href="{{< ref "2014-03-11-crowdsource-ideas-with-new-competition-platform.md" >}}">how to</a> use <a href="http://challenge.sites.usa.gov/">Challenge.sites.usa.gov</a>.
 Contact <a href="mailto:challenge@gsa.gov">challenge@gsa.gov</a> for more information.
   </p>

   <p>